 Park Hyatt Tokyo

-A private transfer will bring you back to Narita Airport for your overnight flight home.
-On arrival, you’ll be greeted by your private chauffeur to see you to your door.
+A private transfer will bring you back to Narita Airport for your flight home.

 "This is Japan at its very best.
 When planning this itinerary, we thought about how the bright lights of Tokyo would contrast with the samurai castles in the Japanese Alps, and how to include ryokan stays alongside city hotels to give an authentic Japanese hotel experience.
 For me, though, the real highlights are the exclusive invitation to take tea with a geisha and the incredibly rare glimpse into the life of a sumo wrestler."

 High Season from: £19,290 pp